cs-icon.svg

 };

 In this example, you can use ContentstackLivePreview.hash to selectively modify the hostname and headers.
 When it comes to enabling Live Preview, it's essential to transmit both the hash and preview_token.
+Optionally, to enable variant support in edit tags add the include_applied_variants header.
 Once you have configured this data, you can continue using GraphQL just as you normally would.

 Note: For configuring the host parameter based on your specific regions, refer to the Base URLs for Live Preview section in the GraphQL API documentation.